stevbla/reInvent_smart_factory/README.md

 2. Deploy a Lambda Function with Node Red to act as the data concentrator.
 3. Create and Setup the PLC Simulator
 4. Configure Node Red to talk between the PLC Simulator and Greengrass
+5. View the Data from the PLC in AWS IoT.

+> Architecture picture to be inserted with new icons.

 ## Pre Requisites.
 To complete this workshop you will need an AWS Account and Microsoft RDP Client installed on your PC and a Web Browser of course :-).